netcinematics/ALPHABITZ_AI_GOOGLE_CAPSTONE/README.md

 > "Index all concepts possible into single words - for AI."

-Implemented as sub-agents in this capstone.
+Those sub-agents implemented in this capstone.

 ____